Differentially Private LQ Control: Review of Differential Privacy

 \section{Review of Differential Privacy}

-In this section, we review the notion of differential privacy and its implementation.
-Differential privacy is a statistical notion of privacy which allows accurate analyses of aggregate data while preserving the privacy of individuals \cite{kasiviswanathan2008thesemantics,Dwork2014algorithmic}.
-Differential privacy is an attractive means of protecting sensitive data because post-processing on private data does not harm its privacy guarantees.
-In particular, filtering private data is permitted without affecting privacy.
-Moreover, once differential privacy is implemented, an adversary with complete knowledge of the mechanism used to privatize data has no advantage over an adversary without this knowledge, meaning that differential privacy is robust to mechanism knowledge \cite{Dwork2006_3,Dwork2014algorithmic}.
+Differential privacy is a statistical notion of privacy that masks sensitive data while still enabling accurate analyses of it~\cite{Dwork2014algorithmic}.
+It is appealing because post-processing does not weaken its protections.
+In particular, filtering private data is permitted.
+Moreover, differential privacy is not weakened even if an adversary knows the privacy mechanism used~\cite{Dwork2006_3,Dwork2014algorithmic}.
+We briefly review differential privacy here and refer the reader to~\cite{Dwork2014algorithmic,Dwork2006_3,LeNy2014} for a thorough introduction.